ga-wdi-curriculum/sinatra-and-activerecord/readme.md

 As our apps get more complex, they begin to require lots of different dependencies.
 It's very important to start separating our concerns.

 Below is a summary of the important folders and files in our app.
-It's important to note that some of these are expected by sinatra (e.g., `views`) and the rest are just convention to match our upcoming transition to Rails.
+It's important to note that some of these are expected by Sinatra (e.g., `views`) and the rest are just convention to match our upcoming transition to Rails.

 For this lesson, we'll be using [Tunr](http://github.com/ga-wdi-exercises/tunr_sinatra).
-Go ahead and clone it and change directories into the `tunr` folder.
+Go ahead and clone it and change directories into the `tunr_sinatra` folder.
+Run `bundle install` as well.

 **`tunr`**
 - **`db`**